 5.2 Increase to be Offered to Existing Members

-New shares shall be offered in the first instant, either at par or at a premium, to all existing holders of that class of shares, in proportion as nearly as is possible to the amount of the capital or the number of shares of such class held by them respectively, unless otherwise authorised by the resolution of such majority of the members as is required by the Listings Requirements of MSEWhere the Company by such resolution specifically mandates the directors to dispose of the new shares, such mandate shall be valid until the date of the next annual general meeting provided that such mandate shall not extend beyond 15 months. the Company shall by ordinary resolution before the issue of any new shares make any provisions as to the issue and allotment of the new shares.
+New shares shall be offered in the first instant, either at par or at a premium, to all existing holders of that class of shares, in proportion as nearly as is possible to the amount of the capital or the number of shares of such class held by them respectively, unless . the Company shall by ordinary resolution before the issue of any new shares make any provisions as to the issue and allotment of the new shares.
 Where the Company by ordinary resolution specifically authorises the Directors to dispose of the new shares as the Directors, in their discretion may think fit, such shares shall be disposed of within twelve (12) months of such resolution.

 5.3 New Shares to Rank with Original Capital